MDK-Packs/Documentation/Generic_Debug/README.md

 # Generic Debug Tutorial

-The purpose of this tutorial is to introduce you to the powerful debug features of the μVision IDE.
+The purpose of this tutorial is to introduce you to the powerful debug features of μVision.
 At the end of this tutorial, you will debug confidently with Arm Keil MDK.

 ## Why use Arm Keil MDK?